maxplanck-ie/snakepipes/docs/index.rst

 Quick start
 -----------

-* Assuming you have *python3* with *conda*, install snakePipes with:
+* Assuming you have *python3* with *conda*, install the latest version of snakePipes with:

 .. code:: bash

-    conda create -n snakePipes -c mpi-ie -c conda-forge -c bioconda snakePipes==2.4.3
+    conda create -n snakePipes -c mpi-ie -c conda-forge -c bioconda snakePipes

 * You can update snakePipes to the latest version available on conda with: